onderjan/machine-check/core/machine-check/README.md

 **Machine-check** is still in developmental phase, with limitations in user experience and verification power.
 There may (and probably will be) some bugs or design oversights.
-Bug reports to the [repository](https://github.com/onderjan/machine-check) are welcome.
+Bug reports to the [repository](https://github.com/onderjan/machine-check) are very welcome.

 ## Changelog
  - `0.4.0`: An initial version of a Graphical User Interface, a monotonicity fix,